gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 }
 ````

-As you can see, we basically replicate the behaviour of python generator functions (although in python it is less obvious how they work).
+As you can see, we basically replicate the behaviour of Python generator functions (although in Python it is less obvious how they work).

-Just like in python, instead of returning a single value (such as a list), we return something that can be iterated over in a lazy-evaluated way.
+Just like in Python, instead of returning a single value (such as a list), we return something that can be iterated over in a lazy-evaluated way.

-Whereas in python this was a generator object, in Go we instead return a channel, which can similarly be iterated over using the `for item := range ...` construct to retrieve the elements lazily (like in the `main()` method above), similar to the `for item in ...` syntax in python.
+Whereas in Python this was a generator object, in Go we instead return a channel, which can similarly be iterated over using the `for item := range ...` construct to retrieve the elements lazily (like in the `main()` method above), similar to the `for item in ...` syntax in Python.

 But of course in Go we have the obvious benefit that this chain of "generators" will also run fully concurrently using possibly all of our CPU cores since each "generator" starts its own go-routine (see the `go func() { ...` bits in the code).